Army Chemical Corps Vietnam-Era Veterans Health

 Researchers asked approximately 4,000 Veterans who served in the U.S. Army Chemical Corps during the Vietnam era (1965-1973) to participate in this study.
 Army Chemical Corps personnel were responsible for the maintenance and distribution or application of chemicals for military operations.
 Army Chemical Corps personnel who served in Vietnam during the Vietnam War constitute one of the largest groups of Vietnam Veterans who were thought to have had the greatest potential exposure to herbicides.

-We received survey information by mail or on the telephone, collected medical records, and measured the blood pressure and lung function of participating Veterans.
-We are currently analyzing data for this study.
+Researchers received survey information by mail or on the telephone, collected medical records, and measured the blood pressure and lung function of participating Veterans.
+A paper on the research findings related to hypertension risk was published in 2016 for this study, and researchers are currently analyzing data on COPD.

 Yasmin Cypel, Ph.D., M.S.

 Aaron Schneiderman, Ph.D., M.P.H., R.N.

 Cypel YS, Kress AM, Eber SM, Schneiderman AI, Davey VJ.
 Herbicide exposure, Vietnam service, and hypertension risk in Army Chemical Corps Veterans.
 J Occup Environ Med 2016; 58: 1127-1136.